 The birds feed on sub-alpine mosses and so are generally only found at higher levels.
 The mix of rocks and vegetation gives the birds the cover they need to hide away from predators – golden eagles, for example, will cruise the higher tops looking for unwary ptarmigan which make a decent meal for an adult eagle.

 The Skye population of ptarmigan is not reckoned to be huge but, because they are spread out over a very wide and upland area, the species is almost certainly under recorded.
 If you do see them make sure you send in your records to Skyebirds.com which collates all records for Skye and Lochalsh.

 The birds are present on Skye all year round – breeding in summer and developing their beautiful white plumage to camouflage them on the snowy tops in winter.

-Guests staying at Springbank Cottage self-catering cottage in Elgol have use of our environmental activities room which has details of some of the well-known sites for ptarmigan.
+Guests staying at Springbank Cottage self-catering cottage in Elgol have use of our environmental activities room which has details of some of the best site for ptarmigan.
 We provide telescope, binoculars, guide books, maps and plenty of information about the locality to enable you to get the most out of your time in Skye.
 So make sure you get ptarmigan on your Skye birds list!

 Springbank Cottage self catering holiday accommodation that offers more

 Find out more about Springbank Cottage

 Check prices and availability.